Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Quantitative QE Predictions for Cesium Antimonide

-This result is the quantitative counterpart of the photoemission yield introduced in Eq.~\eqref{eq:P_yield}, allowing for a direct comparison with experimental data without the need for manual scaling or external parameters.
+This result is the quantitative counterpart of Eq.~\eqref{eq:P_yield}, and enables a direct comparison with experimental data without manual adjustments.

 The QE of Cs$_3$Sb predicted with \texttt{LayerOptics} is in much better agreement with the experimental data (gray curve in Fig.~\ref{fig:results_Cs3Sb}).
 The maximum featured at approximately 14\% is remarkably close to both the Cornell and HZB measurements.
-Notably, the \texttt{LayerOptics} notably enhances the prediction of Spicer's QE between 3.0 and 3.5~eV.
+Notably, post-processing with \texttt{LayerOptics} notably matches the prediction of Spicer's QE between 3.0 and 3.5~eV.
 Beyond the quantitative improvement, this post-processing also enhances the qualitative spectral behavior.
 While the low-energy portion of the curve is essentially translated to higher QE values, the range between 2.7 and 3.2~eV no longer exhibits the systematic envelope reduction that caused the mismatch between the measurements and the unprocessed \textit{ab initio} results.
-In particular, the theoretical curve refined with \texttt{LayerOptics} closely follows the profile recorded at Cornell.
-Moreover, it better replicates the spectral increase observed in the HZB and Spicer datasets, despite the persistent overestimation in the 2.2–2.7~eV range.
+In particular, the theoretical curve obtained with \texttt{LayerOptics} closely follows the profile recorded at Cornell and better replicates the spectral increase observed in HZB and Spicer's datasets, despite the persistent overestimation in the 2.2–2.7~eV range.